-Keegan Bradley Charity Golf
+Keegan Bradley Charity Golf Classic

 Monday, August 28

-woodstock inn & resort
+woodstock inn & resort Country Club

-On Monday, August 28, 2017, Keegan Bradley, 2011’s PGA Championship winner, Rookie of the Year, and multi-event champion will host the Sixth Annual Charity Golf Classic at the Woodstock Inn & Resort Golf Club.
+On Monday, August 28, 2017, Keegan Bradley, 2011’s PGA Championship winner, Rookie of the Year, and multi-event champion will host the Sixth Annual Charity Golf Classic at the Woodstock Inn & Resort Country Club.
 The event will benefit the Pediatric Cancer Research Foundation (PCRF) in its support of the Vermont Cancer Center and Vermont Children’s Hospital to fund lifesaving research for children battling cancer.

 The event will kick off with brunch, followed by a golf clinic with Keegan, and 18 holes of golf.
 The day will conclude with a cocktail reception, raffles, auction and awards ceremony.
 Formal invitations will be issued to supporters and friends of Keegan including golfers from the PGA Tour as well as local celebrities.